drublic/drublic/src/posts/55-conceptual-components/article.md

 When you come to the conclusion it is viable for you to put state into the Presentation Component itself, do so.
 In any other case use a HOC to prevent mixing logic and state.

+### Summary of the advantages

+* Clear separation of concerns for your code
+* Easy to test API of the Presentation Component
+* Unit testing for Hooks becomes easy

 ### The Downside of using Conceptual Components

 Sure, using this architectural pattern does not come for free.
-Writing HOCs for your logic bring a little extra code you need to write.
-And with this comes another problem: You need to write two separate components which can pollute your Component Tree.
-But I think it's worth the additional effort in favor of the advantages the pattern of Conceptual Components brings with it.
+Writing HOCs that encapsulate the component’s logic brings extra code into your project.
+And with this comes another problem: You need to write two separate React Components which pollutes your Component Tree.
+This can become a positive feature though when debugging since it error stacks become more precise.
+I think it's worth the additional effort in favor of the advantages the pattern of Conceptual Components brings with it.

 ## Conclusion

 Lately I have used the concept of Conceptual Components in my daily work.
 It makes reading code easy for me and removes the cluttered components that include a lot of code.

+I am interested in your view on this topic.
+How do you solve the problem of complex components that hold a lot of code?